DISCIPLINE: Mountain Bike

 Rothrock State Forest

-One of the major highlights of Greenwood Furnace State Park is the historic ironmaking furnace, which dates back to the 19th century.
-The furnace played a significant role in the industrial revolution and is a testament to the area’s rich history.
-Visitors can explore the historic furnace and learn about the manufacturing process that was used to produce iron.
+One of the significant highlights of Greenwood Furnace State Park is the historic ironmaking furnace, which dates back to the 19th century.
+The furnace played a substantial role in the Industrial Revolution and is a testament to the area’s rich history.
+Visitors can explore the historic furnace and learn about the manufacturing process of producing iron.

 The park also has a number of recreational activities for visitors to enjoy.
-Hiking is a popular activity in the park, with a variety of trails to suit all levels of hikers.
+Hiking is a popular activity in the park, with various trails to suit all levels of hikers.
 The trails provide stunning views of the surrounding forest and the beautiful lake.

 In addition to its natural attractions, the park has several picnic areas and pavilions, making it an ideal spot for family gatherings and outdoor events.
 There is also a playground for children, ensuring that the little ones are kept entertained during their visit.

-Campers will find a number of campgrounds within Greenwood Furnace State Park, including drive-in and walk-in sites.
-The campgrounds are well-maintained and offer visitors an opportunity to spend the night in the heart of nature.
+Campers will find several campgrounds within Greenwood Furnace State Park, including drive-in and walk-in sites.
+The campgrounds are well-maintained and allow visitors to spend the night in the heart of nature.